ChrisFrankoPhD/Get-it-Done/projectNotesTodo.md

 ### Create JWT Generator

 - in order to make proper JWTs, we are going to want to also install the the 'dotenv' package with npm on our server, this is what allows us to use the secret keys we keep in the environment variables file: ".env" (.env/dotenv, get it?)
-- so with this installed we will create a new '.env' file in the server folder, and define some secret key there, in this case my entire .env file is just `jwtSecret = 'ferbie14'`
+- so with this installed we will create a new '.env' file in the server folder, and define some secret key there, in this case my entire .env file is just `jwtSecret = 'secret'`
 - we now want to create a new 'jwtGenerator.js' file, and we will make a new utilities folder for this, which is where we will keep our small files that just do a single thing, a specific function, like in this case making a quick JWT
 - so this is where we call the functions for tunring our info that we want to send back to the client into an actual json web token, the code for this is relatively simple:
 ```